elahtrebor/push/README.md

-So for instance to call test.py with function hello(): place test.py in the lib directory and from the shell call it with  "exec test.hello()"
+So for instance to call test.py with function hello(): place test.py in the lib directory and from the shell call it with  "exec test.hello()" exec will also run native micropython functions for example os.listdir()

 Its recommended to use the absolute path when working with directories and files.